Dark Nights: Death Metal: Robin King

 The Robin King tells his story of how the Batman Who Laughs recruited him into his Robins army.
 When the Robin King defeats his opponents, the Red Tornado, Animal Man, and the Blue Beetle arrived at the scene where the Robin King took down the superheroes.
 During their fight with the Robin King, the Red Tornado is sprayed with a Mortal Coil chemical that causes him to spin out of control.
 Then, the Robin King summoned Anti-Living versions of Animal Man's family, who start to eat him.
 The Mortal Coil then causes the Red Tornado to become human and rip apart as a shrapnel from the outcome kills Animal Man.
 Then, the Robin King unleashed a giant beetle on the Blue Beetle, which killed him.
 In a back-up story, the Signal along with the Spoiler, the Orphan, and the Red Robin battle against Quietus (a Dark Knight that is a fusion of Batman, Ra's al Ghul, and Duke Thomas).

 Rise of the New God

-A being called Chronicler first views the DC Universe (through the eyes of the Psycho-Pirate and Vril Dox) while also resurrecting the New God Metron.
+A being called Chronicler first views the DC Universe (through the eyes of Psycho-Pirate and Vril Dox) while also resurrecting the New God Metron.
 In a back-up story spinning out of the events of "Multiverse's End", John Stewart thinks about recruiting more members into the Green Lantern Corps.

 "Doom Metal Part 4"

-Perpetua's Omega Knight is about to deal the final blow to Nightwing's team when Detective Chimp comes to the rescue (finally breaking out of his stupor), while Hawkgirl saves J'onn from the Mindhunter.
+Perpetua's Omega Knight is about to deal the final blow to Nightwing's team when Detective Chimp comes to the rescue (finally breaking out of his stupor), while Hawkgirl saves Martian Manhunter from the Mindhunter.
 Regrouped, the team work together to both distract the Omega Knight and destroy the throne tower holding the Legion of Doom captive.